s-nomp/s-nomp/README.md

 ### Community / Support
 If your pool uses Z-NOMP let us know and we will list your website here.

-Please join our Discord to join and follow development.
-Any support questoins can be answered here quickly as well.
+Please join our Discord to follow development.
+Any support questions can be answered here quickly as well.

 https://discord.gg/4mVaTsH